the-innovation-circuit/schools/README.md

 A reason why Innovation Circuit is a unique initiative is that students love it!
 We have received a high community engagement and participation through our two years of experience in organising successful events.
 Students love our events as they can relate to them and our events are highly engaging whilst being educational and informative.

-Best of all, students from a wide range of backgrounds love the Innovation Circuit.
+Best of all, our use of pop culture and our friendly marketing means that students from a wide range of backgrounds love the Innovation Circuit.
 60% of the signups for our predecessor event were female which the Innovation Circuit was built on top of.
 Furthermore, we also had a wide range of people of different ages and ethnicities attend the event.

 ### Easy to Launch